Little Nemo: Adventures in Slumberland: Production

 During the hiatus, Fujioka continued to have many people write manuscripts, including Chris Columbus, Mœbius, John Canemaker, Richard Martini and many others.
 He then re-hired Summer to do yet another screenplay.
 Ultimately, Richard Outten wrote the script based on a plot Columbus wrote between May 1985 and May 1986 before making his directorial debut with Adventures in Babysitting.

 When Lake agreed to an additional investment of 1 billion yen in 1987, Fujioka was the first to cancel his contract with Kurtz, and resume production at the newly established Los Angeles TMS.
 Fujioka himself became an executive producer and took full control of the project.

 On the American side, William T. Hurtz was hired at the recommendation of Thomas and Johnston, and on the Japanese side, Masami Hata, who had experience in full animation films at Sanrio, was hired as the director.
 Many Disney Studio animators including Ken Anderson and Leo Salkin worked on individual sequences, and John Canemaker, Corny Cole, and Brian Froud provided visual development.
 Frank Thomas, Oliver Johnston and Paul Julian consulted to the production.

 The world-famous Sherman Brothers (Richard M. Sherman and Robert B. Sherman) were hired to write the songs for Nemo.
-This was their first anime film, though not their first animated film; the pair had previously worked on most notably Disney's Mary Poppins in 1964 and several other projects for Disney, including The Jungle Book and Hanna-Barbera's Charlotte's Web.
+This was their first and only anime film, though not their first animated film; the pair had previously worked on most notably Disney's Mary Poppins in 1964 and several other projects for Disney, including The Jungle Book, the Peanuts animated musical Snoopy Come Home, and Hanna-Barbera's Charlotte's Web.

 The film was completed in 1988 and released in Japan in 1989 and in the United States in 1992, but failed at the box office.
-Fujioka took responsibility for the film and left TMS, giving up all rights to the company, and retired from the animation industry.
+Fujioka took responsibility for the film and left TMS, giving up all rights to the company, and retired from the animation industry before his death on March 30, 1996.